 Run, run, run, as fast as you can, you can’t catch me, I am but a glimmering ephemera, insubstantial, and when you touch me, I run like sand through your fingers.
 That was one of my most favourite poems when I was a little boy!
 Ah, such fond memories.
 Welcome to the Advice and Community Segment of Spirit Box Radio.

 I have made a bit of progress with organising the studio, however!
-I’ve clears some of the shelves and organised the communion wafers.
+I’ve cleared some of the shelves and organised the communion wafers.
 I found some spare boxes upstairs and I’ve brought them down to throw things in temporarily.
-Not throw!
+Uh, not throw!
 Wrong word.
 To place carefully.
 Until such a time as I can properly display them.
-It’s really exciting and it’s given me something to do besides sitting around feeling guilty about how few of Madame Marie’s duties I can actually fulfil.
+It’s really exciting and it’s given me something to do besides sitting around feeling guilty about how few of Madame Marie’s duties I can actually perform.

-Another thing that’s been keeping me going over the last few weeks has been the wonderful posts on the forums you’ve been making about using the Spirit Box services we offer continuously aside from with the Advice and Community Segment runs!
+Another thing that’s been keeping me going over the last few weeks has been the wonderful posts on the forums you’ve been making about using the Spirit Box services we offer continuously!

 Oh, goodness!
 How exciting!

 Hello, you’re live on Spirit Box Radio, please don’t invoke any harmful spirits!
 This is Sam Enfield, temporary host of the Spirit Box Radio Advice and Community Segment!
 To whom am I speaking?